When you’re new to welding you wonder which is better? Flux core welding or MIG welding or

-The truth is both methods using this narrow measurement are the same - from a strength point of view.
-They will both produce a weld that will hold and a weld that is just as strong as each other - if welded well.
+The truth is both methods using this narrow measurement are the same – from a strength point of view.
+They will both produce a weld that will hold and a weld that is just as strong as each other – When welded well.

 Lets take an example of welding 18 gauge mild steel, a thickness of metal that both MIG and Flux core wire is capable of welding.

-And then we look at the filler wire electrode.
+And then you look at the filler wire electrode.
 Solid steel welding wire used for MIG welding compared to mild steel flux core.
 They both have to conform to the American Welding Society standard of a minimum of 70 ksi tensile strength.

 Assuming the amperage and wire feed speed and gas coverage (in the case of MIG or gas shielded flux core) is correctly set for the wire.